-AUDIE CORNISH, host: I'm Audie Cornish and this is live special coverage of the 10th anniversary of the September 11th attacks.
-I'm joined by NPR's Robert Siegel in New York and national security correspondent Tom Gjelten is here with me in Washington.
-Robert, today's guest at the ceremony in New York include President George Bush and President Obama, but in a few moments we're actually going to have a moment of silence, correct?
+I'm Audie Cornish and this is live, special coverage of the 10th anniversary of the September 11th attacks.
+I'm joined by NPR's Robert Siegel in New York, and national security correspondent Tom Gjelten is here with me in Washington.
+Robert, today's guests at the ceremony in New York include President George Bush and President Obama.
+But in a few minutes, we're actually going to have a moment of silence, correct?

-ROBERT SIEGEL: Yes.
-Mayor Michael Bloomberg is actually our host here and we expect him to introduce the day's events.
-However, running a few minutes late as they are, he's pressing up against the deadline that's just about 90 seconds away which is the first moment of silence that will be observed in the morning.
-It is the moment at which, at 8:46 a.m. on 9/11 American Airlines flight 11 struck the North Tower of the World Trade Center.
+Yes.
+Mayor Michael Bloomberg is actually our host here, and we expect for him to introduce the day's events.
+However, running a few minutes late, as they are, he's pressing up against a deadline that's just about 90 seconds away, which is the first moment of silence that will be observed in the morning.
+It is the moment at which, at 8:46 a.m. on 9/11, American Airlines Flight 11 struck the North Tower of the World Trade Center.

 CORNISH: Correct.
-And we're describing them as a moment of silence but actually house of worship have been asked to toll their bells...
+And we're describing them as a moment of silence but actually, houses of worship have been asked to toll their bells...

 CORNISH: ...at that moment and throughout the day.

-Mayor MICHAEL BLOOMBERG: Ten years have passed since a perfect blue-sky morning turned into the blackest of nights.
+M: Ten years have passed since a perfect blue-sky morning turned into the blackest of nights.
 Since then we've lived in sunshine and in shadow.
-And although we can never un-see what happened here, we can also see that children who lost their parents have grown into young adults, grandchildren have been born and good works and public service have taken root to honor those we loved and lost.
+And although we can never un-see what happened here, we can also see that children who lost their parents have grown into young adults; grandchildren have been born; and good works and public service have taken root to honor those we loved and lost.